kubearmor/KubeArmor/README.md

 Traditional container security solutions (e.g., Cilium) mostly protect containers by determining their inter-container relations (i.e., service flows) at the network level.
 In contrast, KubeArmor prevents malicious or unknown behaviors in containers by specifying their desired actions (e.g., a specific process should only be allowed to access a sensitive file).

-For this, KubeArmor provides the ability to filter process executions, file accesses, system calls, resource utilization, and even network operations inside containers at the system level.
+For this, KubeArmor provides the ability to filter process executions, file accesses, resource utilization, and even network operations inside containers at the system level.

 * Enforce security policies to containers in runtime